-Amidst all of this change, key patterns have formed.
 Social media ads are more effective than ever, and location events strongly predict future behaviors.
-Knowing how to capitalize on the big three social media ad platforms — TikTok, Facebook, and Instagram — to drive foot traffic to your stores and your clients’ locations is more important than ever.
+Advertising to custom audiences on social media allows marketers to target the most relevant, high-intent shoppers.
+Knowing how to capitalize on the big three social media ad platforms — TikTok, Facebook, and Instagram — to drive foot traffic to your stores, restaurants and other retail locations is more important than ever.

 - How to drive store traffic using social media ads

 - Key differences between the big three social channels

 - How to maximize conversions on TikTok, Facebook, and Instagram

 - TikTok or Instagram Reels: How to decide